 Think of it another way, when we pay for a meal at a gourmet restaurant, do we expect the chef to also include the recipes, pantry items, and silverware in a doggie bag when we leave?
 It doesn’t happen.

-An accessible artist that understands the nuances of file preparation is invaluable to an appreciative customer.
+An accessible artist who understands the nuances of file preparation is invaluable to an appreciative customer.
 All the complexities are simplified into a compact, easy-to-print PDF file.
 Based on this information, customers should not assume that one PDF is suitable for to print for all purposes.

 *sRGB uses ITU BT Rec.
-709 primaries and a gamma of 2.2, same as most kinds of HDTV.
+709 primaries and a gamma of 2.2, the same as most kinds of HDTV.

 Main photo by Kei Scampa from Pexels.